MikeiLL/obliteration.com/_posts/2024-07-15-loving-loving-dick.md

 Thank you, Chris Kraus. <u>I Love Dick</u> has been a good companion since we met recently.
 You seem to with each page further illuminate the desperate despondency that is the feminine experience; the feminine perspective.
 It helps clarify Rivka's expressions of frustration.
 Feelings of invisibility.

-With all this unrequested but greedily gobbled while male privilege these words are typed with tentative non-authority.
+With all this unrequested but greedily gobbled (white) male privilege these words are typed with tentative non-authority.

 Rikki comes up with ideas and shares.
 I create products out of them.
 Both of our names go on them, but usually it is only the male name.
 The man is the creator, gratefully thanking the feminine counterpart.
 He gets added to HIS story with her as a sidebar if she's lucky.